pivotal/docs-tap/scst-scan/observing.hbs.md

 #### <a id="deactivate-scst-store"></a> Deactivate Supply Chain Security Tools (SCST) - Store

-SCST - Store is a prerequisite for installing SCST - Scan.
+SCST - Store is a prerequisite<!--฿ Requirements are things needed to install and run the product.
+We list them on the product index page.
+Prerequisites are things needed for a given procedure beyond the product requirements.
+We list those on the procedure page. ฿--> for installing SCST - Scan.
 If you install without the SCST - Store, you must edit the configurations to deactivate the Store: